SAKryukov/SAKryukov.github.io/software/Anamorphic-Drawing-for-the-Cheaters/code/AnamorphicDrawing/Documentation/index.md

 ![Mark corners](step2.png)

-<p id="image.step3">Using Tab key or mouse, activate each of the corner grips and adjust their location accurately, using arrow keys:</p>
+<p id="image.step3">Using Tab key or mouse, activate each of the corner grips and adjust their locations accurately, using arrow keys:</p>

 ![Adjust corners](step3.png)